The presheaf of Quantum Realities and constructions of the space-time from the Space of Ultimation: Quantum Realities and measurements

 Note that, since this homomorphism preserves “{\bf 1}”, its Born's factor must be equal to~1.
 Several physicists refer to such case as a {\em non-selective measurement}; see e.g. \cite{Ivanov}~5.3.2 or \cite{Pechen}.
 Its “counterpart” in a complete Von Neumann's measurement is a “selection” homomorphism

-the splitting of a mixed reality.
+showing how a mixed reality splits.
 Like Von Neumann's measurement, it also maps the element~{\bf 1} to a projector.
 Its Born's factor equals to~$\rho({\mathbf 1}_l \oplus 0_{\mathrm{others}})$.
 Note that Quantum Realities always map observables from the future to the past.
 Such things as the “partial trace” has nothing to do with morphisms of Realities.